Bartolo Longo: Shrine of Our Lady of Pompei

 With the help of Countess Mariana di Fusco, he inaugurated a confraternity of the Rosary and, in October 1873, started restoring a dilapidated church.
 He sponsored a festival in honour of Our Lady of the Rosary.

 In 1875, Longo obtained as a gift a painting portraying Our Lady of the Rosary, with Ss.
 Dominic and Catherine of Siena.
 M. Concetta de Litala, a nun of the Monastery of the Rosary at Porta Medina, had been holding it for the Dominican priest Alberto Radente.
 Radente had acquired it from a junk-shop dealer in Naples for a very small sum.
 The painting was in bad condition, and Longo wrote of his immediate distaste for the poor artistic quality when he first saw it.
-However, he accepted the gift to conserve funds and to not insult Concetta.
+However, he accepted the gift to conserve funds and not to insult Concetta.
 Longo raised funds to restore the image and placed it in the church in an effort to encourage pilgrimages.

-Alleged miracles began to be reported and people began flocking in droves to the church.
-Longo was encouraged by the Bishop of Nola to begin the construction of a larger church—the cornerstone being laid on May 8, 1876.
+Alleged miracles began to be reported, and people began flocking in droves to the church.
+Longo was encouraged by the Bishop of Nola to begin the construction of a larger church, the cornerstone being laid on 8 May 1876.
 The church was consecrated in May 1891 by Cardinal La Valletta.
 In 1939, the church was enlarged to a basilica, known today as the Shrine of the Virgin of the Rosary of Pompei.
 Longo also wrote spiritual works, including The History of the Sanctuary of Pompei.